-Lomo saltado is a Peruvian dish of thin-sliced beef and french fries, tomatoes, and onions all stirfried together and served with rice.
-Spotted on almost every menu in Peru while I was there, its popularity had me trying more than a few samples.
+Lomo saltado is a Peruvian dish of thin-sliced beef and french fries, tomatoes, and onions, all stir-fried together and served with rice.
+Spotted on almost every menu in Peru, its popularity inspired this tasteful recipe.
+If you’re a fan of kabobs like Antichuchos, you’ll fall for these easy steak kabobs.
+It’s one of those steak recipes you’ll want to hang onto.

-Lomo saltado is a quick dish that when cooked traditionally, is a stir fry.
-For this camping version of the recipe, I went with a simplified kabob version for easy clean up while elevating the hearty beef and potato combo with aji and huacatay, signature Peruvian flavors.
+Lomo saltado is a quick dish that, when cooked traditionally, is a stir fry.
+For this camping version of the recipe, you’ll find it’s a simplified kabob version for easy cleanup while elevating the hearty beef and potato combo with aji and huacatay, signature Peruvian flavors.

 These are super easy bbq beef kabobs.
 However, finding the aji amarillo and huacatay may be a bit tricky (see my recipe notes for tips).
-Once you have those you just need a lean cut of beef, a couple of Idaho potatoes, and a few staples like soy sauce, red onion, and tomatoes.
+Once you have those, you just need a lean cut of beef like a sirloin steak, a couple of Idaho potatoes, and a few staples like soy sauce, red onion, and tomatoes.

 Everything’s punched up with a little lime juice for a pop of brightness and some cilantro for serving.

 Marinate the beef ahead of time to let it soak in the flavors.
-I will make this before hitting camp, allowing the flavors to marinate in a resealable bag in the cooler while I head to camp.
+Make this before camping, allowing the flavors to marinate in a resealable bag in the cooler while then heading to camp.
 It’s a perfect easy grilled dinner.

-Psst, you could also use frozen fries for this campfire chili fries and I totally use frozen potato tots for this make-ahead burrito recipe I always make!
+You could also use frozen fries for this campfire chili fries, and frozen potato tots for this make-ahead burrito recipe is just as amazing!

 When cubing the steak and slicing the potatoes, even cuts is going to be the trick to making sure everything cooks evenly.
 As best you can, try to make sure all the beef is cubed to the same size and the potatoes are sliced to even wedges.